DamonOehlman/piper/README.md

 # sleeve - eve events + extras

-Sleeve is a wrapper around the wonder event library, [eve](https://github.com/DmitryBaranovskiy/eve).
+Sleeve is a wrapper around the wonderful event library, [eve](https://github.com/DmitryBaranovskiy/eve).
 If it does anything cool, then it's all thanks to that library.

 ## Example Usage